 Credit Hour - The unit by which Rasmussen College measures its coursework.
 The number of credit hours assigned to a course usually reflects the combination of class, laboratory, and/or internship hours required in the course.
-Rasmussen College follows the quarter system, and awards one credit for each 10 clock hours of lecture, 20 clock hours of laboratory, or 30 clock hours of internship, externship, practicum contained in a quarter, or the equivalent in directed study.
-Students are expected to spend at least two hours in out-of-class preparation and completion of assignments for each hour they spend in class.
+Rasmussen College follows the quarter system, and awards one credit for each 10 clock hours of lecture, 20 clock hours of laboratory, or 30 clock hours of internship, externship, or practicum contained in a quarter, or the equivalent in directed study.
+Students are expected to complete at least two hours of out-of-class preparation and completion of assignments for each hour they spend in class.

 Clock Hour - Equal to 50 minutes of instruction.

-Prerequisites and Corequisites
+Prerequisites and Co-requisites

 In order to take a course that lists a prerequisite, the student must have previously received a passing grade in the prerequisite course.
-A course that lists a corequisite must be taken concurrently with the corequisite course.
-A course listed as a pre- or corequisite must be either previously completed with a passing grade or taken concurrently with the course listing the pre- or corequisite.
-Prerequisites and corequisites may be waived in unusual circumstances only with the approval of the Department Chair or Department Dean.
+A course that lists a co-requisite must be taken concurrently with the co-requisite course.
+A course listed as a pre- or co-requisite must be either previously completed with a passing grade or taken concurrently with the course listing the pre- or co-requisite.
+Prerequisites and co-requisites may be waived in unusual circumstances only with the approval of the Department Chair or Department Dean.